-Forty stakeolders defined the objectives, qualities and sustainable design goals for the project.
-Architects and project managers worked with 60 sustainable goals throughout the project including:
+Forty stakeholders defined the objectives, qualities and sustainable design goals for the project.
+Architects and project managers worked with 60 sustainable goals throughout the project, including:

 High quality of light

 Minimal energy and water consumption

 The Liu Institute is located at the edge of a second-growth forest, which provides cooling shade and beautiful views.
 The Institute has two distinct components, a seminar wing with public spaces for receptions, expositions, and conferences and an office wing, for private, research-related functions.
 The two wings are connected by a glazed lobby, with two courtyards – one for formal entry and the other for outdoor events.

 The building was integrated into the natural environment by:

 - Using the site of the previous Pan-Hellenic House building and parking lot to minimize the impact on the forest

 - Positioning the building to protect a rare, large-specimen Katsura tree at the entry courtyard

 - Creating a stone garden with views form the three main rooms